FINAL THOUGHTS ON VIETNAM

 GREAT CROWD

-Here we met some a group of Sweds, an English couple, and Irish lad and a South African.
-I’m not overexaggerating but when I say we got on like we had been best frineds all our lives we did!
-The bond was insane and the click was instant, something extremely rare even in the backpacker world!
+Here we met a group of Swedes, an English couple, an Irish lad, and a South African.
+I’m not exaggerating when I say we got along like lifelong best friends.
+The bond was insane and the click was instant, which is rare even in the backpacker world.

-The few days are highly evolved around the social aspect but there are also options to do two activities.
-We choose rock climbing before the cruise and wake boarding after but in hindsight should have dropped the latter for a go on the donut boat.
-In all honesty Phil should have dropped both!
+The few days are highly focused on the social aspect, but there are also options for two activities.
+We chose rock climbing before the cruise and wakeboarding after but, in hindsight, should have dropped the latter for a go on the donut boat.
+Honestly, Phil should have dropped both!

 CASTAWAY CRUISE

-The party boat was after the activities and everyone was in great form.
-The great thing was there was only around 30 people which meant everyone was included.
-It didn’t get off to the best start as the anchor rope got jammed on the propeller but after Dylan and Reece pretty much sacrificed themselves for everyone else, we were good to venture around one of the natural wonders of the world, singing songs and really having the best time!
+The party boat followed the activities, and everyone was in great form.
+With only around 30 people, everyone was included.
+It didn’t start well as the anchor rope jammed on the propeller.
+After Dylan and Reece pretty much sacrificed themselves for everyone else, we were good to venture around one of the natural wonders of the world, singing songs and having the best time!

 CRASHING